Tangier: Internationalisation

 In 1912, the Treaty of Fes established the French protectorate over most of Morocco and Spanish rule in the country's far south and north, but left Tangier's status for further determination.
 Hubert Lyautey persuaded the last Sultan of independent Morocco, Abdelhafid, to abdicate in exchange for the receipt of a massive pension.
 Abdelhafid planned to live in Tangier where he used part of his pension to build an opulent mansion west of the old city, the Abdelhafid Palace, completed in 1914.
 The complex was later purchased by Italian interests and is now also known as the "Palace of Italian Institutions" (palais des institutions italiennes).
 The standard-gauge Franco-Spanish Tangier–Fez Railway (Compagnie Franco-Espagnole du Tanger–Fès) was constructed from 1919 to 1927.

 The Tangier International Zone was created under the joint administration of France, Spain and the United Kingdom by an international convention signed in Paris on 18 December 1923.
 Ratifications were exchanged in Paris on 14 May 1924, and the convention was registered in League of Nations Treaty Series on 13 September 1924.
 It was amended by a protocol of July 1928 to elevate the status of Italy, an idea put forth by Sir Austen Chamberlain of Great Britain.
 The European powers' creation of the statute of Tangier promoted the formation of a cosmopolitan society where Muslims, Christians, and Jews lived together with reciprocal respect and tolerance.
 A town where men and women, with many different political and ideological tendencies, found refuge, including Spaniards from the right or from the left, Jews fleeing Nazi Germany and Moroccan dissidents.
 With very liberal economic and fiscal laws, Tangier became – in an international environment full of restrictions, prohibitions and monopolies – a tax haven with absolute freedom of trade.
-The International Zone of Tangier had a 373 km2 area and, by the mid-1930s, a population of about 50,000 inhabitants: 30,000 Muslims; 12,000 Jews; and 8,000-odd Europeans, with a decreasing proportion of working-class Spaniards.
+The International Zone of Tangier had a 373 km2 area and, by the mid-1930s, a population of about 50,000 inhabitants: 30,000 Muslims, 12,000 Jews, and 8,000-odd Europeans, with a decreasing proportion of working class Spaniards.
 At its peak in the 1940s, there were 22,000 Jews in Tangier.

-Spanish troops occupied Tangier on 14 June 1940, the same day Paris fell to the Germans.
-Despite calls by Spanish nationalists to annex "Tánger español", the Franco regime publicly considered the occupation a temporary wartime measure.
+Spanish troops occupied Tangier on 14 June 1940, the same day Paris fell to the Germans after the Battle of France.
+During the Spanish occupation of Tangier (1940-1945) Spanish nationalists demanded the annexation of Tangier "Tánger español", but the Franco regime publicly considered the occupation a temporary wartime measure.
 A diplomatic dispute between Britain and Spain over the latter's abolition of the city's international institutions in November 1940 led to a further guarantee of British rights and a Spanish promise not to fortify the area.
-The territory was restored to its pre-war status on October 11, 1945.
+The territory was restored to its pre-war status on 11 October 1945.